Ayano2000/Braille-Interpreter/README.md

 # Braille-Interpreter
-Simple Java Application to interperate Braille
+Simple Java Application to display characters and digits in Braille